 It was Ruth’s very strong belief that every parent diagnosed with a cancer that cannot be cured, should be offered emotional support on how to keep the family connected and prepare for the future, especially when dependent children are involved.

-It is therefore the Ruth Strauss Foundation’s mission to help families access professional emotional support when facing the death of a parent from cancer.
+It is therefore the Ruth Strauss Foundation’s mission to help families access professional emotional support when facing the death of a parent.
 With the funds raised during the #RedforRuth campaign, we are developing the RSF Training Programme.
 The Programme will enable us to train care professionals so that they can support families with confidence, when a parent hasn’t got much longer to live.

 Talking to Your Child About Dying